tohidabedini/tohidabedini.github.io/projects.md

 *	Risk Analysis with Bayesian Networks
 *	NLP sequence classification project with BERTforSequenceClassification model
 *	Keypoint Analysis as Final Project for NLP course
+*	Railroad track classification by series of speed and acceleration of the train

 #### B.Sc.: